 'The Quality of Education', 'Behaviour and attitudes', 'Personal development', 'Leadership and Management' and 'EYFS' are all self-evaluated as Outstanding.
-This has grown out of February's extremely positive OFSTED visit and resultant letter.
+Despite the challenges of COVID, this has continually grown from feedback from our extremely positive OFSTED visit in February 2020 and resultant letter.

-- Continuing to develop as a flourishing academy with the Sussex Learning Trust - Excellent Headteacher in post: Very positive first three years with NWPA - COVID has been met with robust measures, clear planning and procedures in place and huge levels of confidence shown by parents who continued to send their children to school throughout - Extremely strong recruitment strategy has led to excellent new appointments adding to the dynamics of the team and school improvements and growing in line with the school's visions and values - Culture of continual improvement, encapsulating a forward-thinking school - Pupils' behaviour around the school and in lessons is outstanding - Staff continue to be overwhelmingly supportive of the improvements in the school and the plans to improve the school further - Lots of visitors and families came into the school and supported the learning which was happening throughout - Improvements around the school including the development of the Forest School environment and outside area as well as a rejuvenated Media Hub and 'Reading Cafe'
+- Continuing to develop as a flourishing academy with the Sussex Learning Trust - Excellent Headteacher in post: Very positive first four years with NWPA - COVID has been met with robust measures, clear planning and procedures in place and huge levels of confidence shown by parents and staff. - Extremely strong recruitment strategy has led to excellent new appointments adding to the dynamics of the team and school improvements and growing in line with the school's visions and values - Culture of continual improvement, encapsulating a forward-thinking school - Pupils' behaviour around the school and in lessons is outstanding - Staff continue to be overwhelmingly supportive of the improvements in the school and the plans to improve the school further - Since returning in September 2021 we are reintroducing visits and trips, all of which add to the impact of learning for our pupils and provide further memorable learning experiences. - Improvements around the school including the development of the Forest School environment and outside area as well as a rejuvenated Media Hub and 'Reading Cafe'.